Wednesday, April 30, 2008

 The sparrow replied: Why don't you ask him yourself?

-, replied the pony.
+I can't, replied the pony.
 You see, I'm a little hoarse (horse)

 !!!